-Our second clinical-stage product candidate is briciclib, a small molecule targeting an important regulatory protein, cyclin D1, which is often found at elevated levels in cancer cells.
-We are planning to resume Phase 1 clinical development of briciclib in 2014 with a multi-site dose escalation study in patients with advanced solid tumors refractory to current therapies.
+Our second clinical-stage product candidate is briciclib, a small molecule targeting an important intracellular regulatory protein, cyclin D1, which is often found at elevated levels in cancer cells.
+We have initiated a multi-center Phase 1 clinical trial of briciclib, testing IV briciclib in adult patients with advanced cancer and solid tumors.
+Upon completion of this ongoing Phase 1 trial, we will assess the potential further development briciclib.